MOUNTAINEERING CLASS PRIORITIZES LEADERSHIP TRAINING

 Nominations for 2020 awards are open through March 6.
 Nominations received after the deadline will be held for future consideration.
 Visit southern.edu/alumni-awards to view selection criteria and the list of past recipients.
 Thank you for continuing to support your alma mater through active involvement in the Alumni Association!

-ALUMNI PROGRAM CELEBRATES MILESTONES, CONNECTS GENERATIONS
+ALUMNI PROGRAM CELEBRATES MILESTONES

 “Southern is proud of the bond that ties together past, present, and future generations of alumni,” shared Evonne Crook, director of Alumni Relations.
 “It is exciting to celebrate meaningful milestones with our alumni families, and we look forward to their children continuing this legacy as students in the years ahead.”